 I recommend you consider organic options for treating your trees for pests and diseases as much as possible.

 Other questions people asked about growing fruit trees

 What concerns are there when planting a tree?
-Be sure to remove air pockets around the roots by watering the tree in well and pressing the soil in around the roots.
+Be sure to remove air pockets around the roots by watering the tree in a well and pressing the soil in around the roots.